 The objective of financial statements is to provide information about the financial position, performance and changes in financial position of an enterprise that is useful to a wide range of users in making economic decisions (IASB Framework).

 Financial Statements provide useful information to a wide range of users:

-Customers use Financial Statements to assess whether a supplier has the resources to ensure the steady supply of goods in the future.
-This is especially vital where a customer is dependant on a supplier for a specialized component.
+They use Financial Statements to assess whether a supplier has the resources to ensure the steady supply of goods in the future.
+This is especially vital where a customer is dependent on a supplier for a specialized component.

 They use Financial Statements for assessing the company’s profitability and its consequence on their future remuneration and job security.

 They compare their performance with rival companies to learn and develop strategies to improve their competitiveness.

 They may be interested in the effects of a company on the economy, environment and the local community.